laurencleek/open_food_map/README.md

 *   **Analysis**: Identify "underrated" restaurants using a machine learning model that compares ratings to review counts and other factors.
 *   **Visualization**: Generate interactive HTML maps to explore the culinary landscape.

+## Project Status & Limitations

+This project is a work in progress.

+- Coverage reflects what the Google Maps API surfaces in generic searches; it is not a census of all restaurants.
+- Rating models capture platform-typical outcomes, not intrinsic food quality.
+- Restaurant age, pricing, review text, and reviewer composition are not yet fully incorporated.
+- Results should be interpreted as exploratory and comparative, not definitive rankings.

+Contributions, critiques, and extensions are very welcome.

 ## Project Structure

 *   `src/`: Source code.